 Regulating the liquor industry is primarily a state function, but counties and cities may adopt regulations that do not conflict with those of the state.
 Package stores and the sale of liquor-by-the-drink must be approved by referendum, an option open to cities that have been incorporated for five or more years with a population of 925 or more people (except in four excluded counties).
-Banning such stores can likewise be accomplished by referendum (T.C.A. § 57-3-106, T.C.A. § 57-4-103).
+Some smaller cities are permitted to hold referenda if they fall within specific population brackets.
+Banning such stores can likewise be accomplished by referendum.
+T.C.A. § 57-3-106, T.C.A. § 57-4-103.

 T.C.A. § 57-4-101(a) lists several entities in which liquor-by-the-drink may be sold without a referendum.
 Among these are cities and counties that have elected to be a Tennessee River Resort District under T.C.A. § 67-6-103(a)(3)(F).